5 Advantages of Being a Progressive Care Unit Travel Nurse

 2. PCU nursing jobs put you in the path of patient recovery

-Many of the patients who enter progressive care units are those who have recovered somewhat from their ICU care.
+Many of the patients who enter progressive care units have recovered somewhat from their ICU care.

-Studies have shown that the length of time a patient spends in ICU has a direct impact on their overall recovery outlook.
+Studies have shown that the length of time a patient spends in ICU directly impacts their overall recovery outlook.

 RNs who work in progressive care unit nursing provide a service that improves patient outcomes and have a unique opportunity to step into the picture after patients have already shown signs of improvement.

-3. No schooling needed to obtain PCCN certification
+3. No schooling is needed to obtain PCCN certification

 Progressive care unit nursing does not require additional education beyond your initial nursing degree.
 The American Association of Critical-Care Nurses recognizes progressive care unit nursing as an element of critical care and offers PCCN certification to nurses who choose PCU career paths.

-To obtain this certification, nurses simply need an unencumbered RN or APRN license, must meet the minimum required hours of experience working with acutely ill patients and will need to pass the PCCN exam.
+To obtain this certification, nurses need an unencumbered RN or APRN license, must meet the minimum required hours of experience working with acutely ill patients, and will need to pass the PCCN exam.

 4. Travel PCU nursing jobs expose you to a greater variety of patient cases

-Taking a travel progressive care unit nursing position provides exposure to cases from a variety of regions, increasing your knowledge overall.
+Taking a travel progressive care unit nursing position provides exposure to cases from various regions, increasing your knowledge overall.

 5. Room for growth